Cryptopiaa01/Cryptopiaa01/README.md

 - 👋 Hi, I’m @Cryptopiaa01
-- 👀 I’m interested in blockchain technologies
+- 👀 I’m interested in blockchain technologies and investor
-- 🌱 I’m currently learning running node
+- 🌱 I’m currently running node in some testnets and mainnets!
+-

 <!---